Michael-Cowie/Notes/Web/Docker/introduction.md

 # Docker Introduction

-Docker is a platform that enables developers to automate the deployment and scaling of applications within lightweight, portable containers.
+Docker is virtualization software that makes developing and deploying applications much easier.
+Docker does this by packaging an application with all the necessary dependencies, configurations, system tools into something called a container.
+The application code itself, libraries, dependencies and also the runtime and environment configuration.
+So, the application and its running environment are both packaged in a single Docker package which we can easily share and distribute.
+The two key concepts to understand in Docker are **containers** and **images**.
+Containers and images are fundamental concepts that work together to facilitate the deployment and execution of applications.

 Key features of Docker include: